n0rrman/subhub/README.md

 **db.go** holds all Postgres logic: connecting to the database, creating tables, and making queries.
 All SQL and database code is contained within this file.

-**utils.go** contains a few general utility functions, such as random hex string generator, sha256 hasher, and random advice fetcher.

 ### Flow
 The following diagrams shows the main action flow through the hub, from client to database.
 The three columns represent the different code files and how they interract.